On Intersecting IFS Fractals with Lines: Introduction

 The Fractal-Line Intersection Problem is relevant to a number of applications, among which we mention ray tracing in computer science, the design of fractal antennas in engineering, and the study of tree crown density for light absorption in botany and forestry.
-In computer science, ray tracing involves the shading of an object in virtual space, which is detailed in Hart and DeFanti \cite{bc00005} in regards to 3D IFS fractals, as well as numerous other publications.
-Fractal antennas are flat metal antennas with an IFS fractal layout that must be optimized for the amount of material used vs. the efficiency of signal reception.
-These antennas were introduced by Cohen et al. \cite{ba00030, ba00019}.
-The study of tree crowns for light absorption is a vast field, and we recommend the work of Lindenmeyer et al. \cite{bb00005} and Zeide \cite{ba00020}.
-Last but not least, we emphasize the pioneering inspirational work of Mandelbrot \cite{bb00001}.
+In computer science, ray tracing involves the shading of an object in virtual space, which is detailed in Hart and DeFanti\cite{bc00005} in regards to 3D IFS fractals, as well as numerous other publications.
+Fractal antennas are flat metal antennas with an IFS fractal layout that must be optimized for the amount of material used versus the efficiency of signal reception.
+These antennas were introduced by Cohen et al.\cite{ba00030, ba00019}.
+The study of plant growth and tree crowns for light absorption are vast fields, for which see Prusinkiewicz and Lindenmayer\cite{bb00005} and Zeide\cite{ba00020}.
+Last but not least, the pioneering inspirational work of Mandelbrot\cite{bb00001} must be emphasized.

-Further research into the projection of fractals has been carried out by Besicovitch \cite{ba00021} and Federer \cite{ba00022} examining s-sets; Marstrand \cite{ba00024}, Kaufman \cite{ba00025}, and Mattila \cite{ba00026, bb00006} showing projection theorems for arbirary sets in $\R^d$; and Davies \cite{ba00023}, Falconer et al. \cite{ba00027, ba00028}, and Howroyd \cite{ba00029} giving results for box and packing dimensions.
-These efforts are all summarized in the expository book by Falconer \cite{bb00003}, which also provides an introduction to IFS fractals.
-Most recently, Elekes et al. \cite{bu00004} investigated the reconstruction of geometric objects based on their intersection with test sets, emphasizing its relevance to tomography.
+Further research into the projection of fractals has been carried out by Besicovitch\cite{ba00021} and Federer\cite{ba00022} examining s-sets; Marstrand\cite{ba00024}, Kaufman\cite{ba00025}, and Mattila\cite{ba00026, bb00006} showing projection theorems for arbirary sets in $\R^d$; and Davies\cite{ba00023}, Falconer et al.\cite{ba00027, ba00028}, and Howroyd\cite{ba00029} giving results for box and packing dimensions.
+These efforts are all summarized in the expository book by Falconer\cite{bb00003}, which also provides an introduction to IFS fractals.